ArianDJ/FontChanger/README.md

 # Font Changer

+# IMPORTANT ANNOUNCEMENT: WE WILL ADD THOUSANDS OF WORKING FONTS, AND REMOVE NOT-WORKING FONTS, BECAUSE NOW, SOME OF THE FONTS DO NOT WORK.

 This is a project that allows you to change the font of text elements on a webpage.
 You can use it to experiment with different fonts and see how they look on your website.
 **❝68747470733a2f2f6576696c2d75706c6f61642d706167652e7469696e792e73697465, malum website, hex❞**